jaceju/laravel-elixir-sync/README.md

 gulp
 ```

-Or just sync folders only:
+Or just run sync task only:

 ```bash
 gulp sync